hacs/documentation/documentation/basic/updates.md

 description: "Data updates"
 ---

-## Installed elements
+## Managed elements

-HACS will check for updates to installed elements:
+HACS will check for updates to downloaded elements:

 - At startup.
 - Every 2 hours after HA startup.